-Russ is a committed analyst and advocate for clients facing issues concerning broadband regulation, artificial intelligence, competition policy, privacy, and cybersecurity.
+Russ is a committed analyst and advocate for clients facing issues concerning broadband regulation, artificial intelligence, internet content, competition policy, privacy, and cybersecurity.
 He views problems through a multidisciplinary lens, applying economic, technical, political, and policy acumen to legal arguments.
 A twenty-year veteran of debates over communications regulation, Russ is a frequent speaker on industry panels and webinars.
 He recently earned a Master of Arts in Global Policy at Johns Hopkins University’s School of Advanced International Studies, expanding his perspective and expertise on international technology policy issues.

 Russ’s devotion to digital communications technologies dates back to the early 1980s, when he became addicted to dial-up “bulletin board systems.”
 He soon became the “SYSOP” (that’s “systems operator” to the newbies) of the Atlantis BBS, a go-to site for those seeking a 13-year-old’s opinions about the critical political issues of the day.
 Russ’s interest in technology has endured, and he now uses social media, not dial-up bulletin boards, to drive discussion on politics and policy.